alfaro96/scikit-lr/.github/ISSUE_TEMPLATE/bug_report.md

 #### Expected behaviour

 <!--
-Paste or describe the expected behaviour.
+Please paste or describe the expected behaviour.
 -->

 #### Actual behaviour

 <!--
-Paste or specifically describe the actual output or traceback.
+Please paste or describe the actual output or traceback.
 -->

 #### Specifications